quytelda/krita-panel/outline.md

 ## Brush Engines

+You'll find this is something of a pattern in Krita - tools that behave like brushes are usually implemented as brushes.
+Another example is the clone brush, which paints by copying pixels from elsewhere in the image.

-Krita has multiple brush engines that paint in different ways and can be used to achieve different types of specialized effects.
+This flexibility is achieved by having multiple brush engines that paint in different ways and can be used to achieve different types of specialized effects.

+Example: First sketch a heart shape using the mirror tool.
+Then create a pink heart on a red background using the shape brush, which will automatically fill the heart shape with pink.
+Enable brush smoothing to get a smooth heart shape.
+Then use the Stamp Hearts spray brush to draw heart stamps all around the pink heart, demonstrating an animated brush tip.
+Set the blending mode to luminosity/shine (SAI).
+Finally, set a layer style on the pink hearts to add an inner glow.

 ### Pixel

 This is the most common brush engine which represents a standard pixel-based brush.

+Slide: Discuss dabs, strokes, etc.

 - General Brush Settings
-- Color Settings
-  - Example: Impressionism Brushes

 #### Masked Brush